richardszhu/ynab-cli/README.md

 - Shows all budgets and lets user set a budget to perform actions on.

 `total <flag>`
 - Finds all transactions that are marked with #flag [amount], and finds their sum.
+Doesn't search subtransactions.

+`unflag <flag>`
+- Finds all transactions that are marked with #flag [amount], and removes the flag and amount.
+Doesn't search subtransactions.
+Assumes flag/amount is at end of the memo.

 `spend`
 - Finds the total spend for an account (to see progress towards a MSR).